 🔅Type 1 diabetes + alcohol can be a tricky mix… being prepared and having some tips in your back pocket can seriously help conquer a night out.
 Not letting T1D get in the way of having fun without ignoring the disease is an important balance.
 The being said, I’ve decided to compile some tips that have helped me on drinking alcohol with T1D! 🍹 ••• 1️⃣Assess the situation. consuming alcohol with a big dinner can be drastically different from consuming when you’re out dancing.
 2️⃣Keep it simple.
 If you can, stick to 1 or 2 forms of alcohol in a night.
 Mixing wine, beer, hard liquor, cider can be a recipe for disaster.
 3️⃣Keep snacks and low treatments on hand.
 4️⃣Make sure someone you are with knows you have T1D.
 5️⃣Don’t drink on a completely empty stomach.
 6️⃣Track how many drinks you have had.
 7️⃣Keep an eye on blood sugar.
 This goes without saying but it’s extra important to make sure you know what your blood sugar is at when drinking.
 Sometimes being low and being drunk can feel the same especially if you’re nervous/unsure about how drinking makes you feel with t1d.
 8️⃣If you’re having mixed drinks, ask for your liquor mixed with half diet soda/sparkling water and half regular soda.
 I find think usually offsets the lowness brought on by the hard liquor.
 9️⃣If you’re dancing or exerting a lot of energy, mix your drinks with only regular soda or opt of an alcohol that contains some carbs.
 1️⃣0️⃣Be EXTREMELY mindful of how much insulin you’re putting in your body.
 Alcohol can make insulin act in weird ways.
 I like to veer in the cautious side and personally feel more comfortable slightly under bolus then trying to get everything perfect. ••• These are quite general tips and really, it is quite dependent on the situation you find yourself drinking in to make the best decision!
 If anyone has any other tips please leave in the comments!
 Consuming alcohol and T1D is sort of one of those things learned by experience, not in a diabetic health centre haha so let me know. 🙂 Stay safe friends 🎉💞🥂

-To better know and control your alcoholic intake, here are some nutrition facts, with calories as a bonus:)
+To better know and control your alcoholic intake, here are some nutrition facts:

 – Beer, 5% alcohol: 340ml, 12g carbohydrates, 145 calories